Frequently asked questions

 Do you recycle the plastics?

 Yes!
-There are two type of plastic recycling we do.
-They are pre and post-use.
+We carry out two type of plastic recycling, pre and post-use.

 Do you suggest we sterilise equipment that has just been produced?